 - The Clubhouse is for the benefit of all members and shall not be used as sleeping quarters.

 - The deep freeze is for preserving perishables.
 Liquor and cold drinks may not be placed in the freezer.

 - Accommodittion must be reserved through Poppie at at 083 2901962 or email@example.com.
 Members who have booked accommodation shall have prior claim.
 To avoid unpleasantness please do not use the accommodation without booking.

-- Equipment allocated to each rondawel may not be removed without the permission of the Secretary.
+- Furniture allocated to each rondawel may not be removed without the permission of the Committee.

 - Members shall be entitled to a maximum of four adult fishing guests (plus their direct family) at any one time.

 - Members may book the whole club for occasions so long as the booking dates do not fall over holiday periods or times when the club has organized an event.
-Please contact the Secretary for more details.
+Please contact Poppie for more details.

 - Non-members shall not be allowed to use the Iron Crown Club unless accompanied by a member or, the Committee has granted the non-member/s permission to do so.

-- Members who do not take up bookings or who do not cancel bookings for accommodation (Jne week before the first day of the reservation) and do not have a rock solid excuse may be liable to a fee of R250,00 per day or per booking.
+- Members who do not take up bookings or who do not cancel bookings for accommodation in good time (the week before the first day of the reservation) and do not have a rock solid excuse may be liable to a fee of R350,00 per day or per booking.

 - Members may launch power boats from the premises using the concrete slipway in front of the clubhouse.
 All power boats operating from the premises must have the necessary permits and licenses as required by legislation to pilot and operate such vessels.
 A launching fee must be paid to Johannes on arrival at the club.
 No power boating in the Gully.
 No water skiing off the perimeter of the club's premises.
 Please consider other members and their guests who may be staying at the club when using power boats.